 - In a third bowl, beat the egg whites and salt until they become fluffy and form stiff peaks.
 Next, carefully fold them into the chocolate-almond mixture with the 1-2 tablespoons of kirsch.

-- Form the dough into a disk, wrap it in parchment paper, and place it in the refrigerator for 30-60 minutes until it chills and become firm.
+- Form the dough into a disk, wrap it in parchment paper, and place it in the refrigerator for about 1 hour until it chills and become firm.

 - When the dough is ready, use a rolling pin dusted with flour to roll out the dough on a sheet of parchment paper to a thickness of 1 cm (less than a half-inch).
 Cut out shapes in the dough with cookie cutters that have a diameter of about 3 cm (1 ¼ inches).
 For a gluten-free option, you can use rice or chestnut flour.